The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Abstract semiclassical Einstein equation

 Applied to the traced SCE, where $V$ and $f$ are smooth for appropriately chosen $\mathcal{B}_R$ such that $a$ is bounded away from zero, this lemma together with the propagation of the Hadamard property on smooth spacetimes \cite{radzikowski-verch} shows: \begin{proposition} If $\mathcal{M}_\tow$ is given by a Hadamard state on the FLRW spacetime with smooth scale function $a_\tow$, the solution $(a, \mathcal{M})$ in Lem.~\ref{lem:tow-in} has moments~$\mathcal{M}$ for a Hadamard state with respect to~$a$. \end{proposition}

-While the `tow in' construction described above can be used to prove the existence of Hadamard states fulfilling the trace equation of the SCE, the status of the energy constraint remains unsatisfactory: Although the SCE preserves the energy constraint, this is not the deformed version used in the proof of Lem.~\ref{lem:tow-in}.
+While the `tow in' construction described above can be used to prove the existence of Hadamard states fulfilling the trace equation of the SCE, the status of the energy constraint remains unsatisfactory: Although the SCE preserves the energy constraint, this is not case for the deformed version used in the proof of Lem.~\ref{lem:tow-in}.
+In other words, although the solutions constructed by that lemma satisfy the traced SCE, they do not satisfy the energy equation and hence not the full SCE.
+To fix this issue, we need to amend this construction through an additional step.
+Namely, we give up control over the initial datum of the third derivative of the scale factor, and change it in such a way that the energy constraint is satisfied again from $\tau_\free$ onwards.
+That this can indeed be done consistently is shown in the following Theorem.

 \begin{theorem} Given $b_0, b_1, b_2 \in \RR$ such that

 and $\varepsilon > 0$, there exists a time interval $J = [\tau_\free, \tau_\mathrm{stop}] \subset \RR$, a weight sequence $w$ and $(a, \mathcal{M}) \in C^\infty(J) \times C^\infty(J; \vec\ell^p(w))$ such that \begin{enumerate} \item there is a Hadamard state $\omega$ with associated moments $\mathcal{M}$ for the scale factor $a$, \item $(a, \omega)$ satisfies the SCE, viz., both trace equation \eqref{eq:traced-SCE} and the energy constraint \eqref{eq:constraint-SCE}, \item $\norm[\big]{a^{(j)}(\tau_\free) - b_j} \leq \varepsilon$ for $j = 0,1,2$. \end{enumerate} \end{theorem} \begin{proof} Let $\chi \in C^\infty(\RR; [0,1])$ with $\supp\chi = [-1, 1]$ and $\chi(0) = 1$.
 For $\delta > 0$, define $\chi_\delta(x) = \chi(\frac{x}{\delta})$.